Did you update your loan origination fees yet?

 Before you send your next batch of disbursements, make sure your financial aid management system is up to date with the new loan origination fees that went into effect on October 1st or they’ll bomb out on the Common Origination and Disbursement website.
 Because of the Budget Control Act of 2011, which was enacted to prevent the United States from breaching the “debt-ceiling” sequestered funds from federal agencies to keep the budget in balance.
 When the federal government begins their federal fiscal year each October 1st, origination fees on direct loans change as a result.
 The sequestration law isn’t set to expire until 2021.

-Sequestration doesn’t just impact Federal Direct Loans, it impacts other aid programs such as the Iraq – Afghanistan Service Grant Program and TEACH Grant Program, both of which suffered a reduction in the award amount for any grant that is first disbursed on or after October 1, 2018.
+Sequestration doesn’t just impact Federal Direct Loans, it impacts other aid programs such as the Iraq – Afghanistan Service Grant Program and TEACH Grant Program.

-The Iraq-Afghanistan Service Grant was reduced by 6.2% for FY 19 resulting in a reduced award of $5717.11.
-Meanwhile the Teach Grant was also reduced by 6.2% resulting in a maximum award of $3752.00.
+The Iraq-Afghanistan Service Grant was reduced by 5.9% for FY 20 resulting in a reduced award of $5829.50, a slight increase from last year.
+The TEACH Grant was also reduced by 5.9% resulting in a maximum award of $3764.00, also a slight increase from last year.

 For more information about these programs, check out this electronic announcement from Federal Student Aid.